 To take part in a conference, you will need a headset or speakers and a microphone.
 For some examinations a web camera may be required.
-The first time that you connect, you will be prompted to run through some set-up routines that will run automatically from the server.

-To participate in Zoom meetings, click on the meeting links that your instructor has set up within your D2L course space.
+To participate in Zoom meetings, click on the meeting links that you instructor has set up within your D2L course space.